hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

 are using RHEL 8 as operating system to **RHEL9 (Red Hat Enterprise Linux 9)**.
-This includes clusters `skitty`, `joltik`, `doduo`, `accelgor`, `donphan` and `gallade` (see also the [infrastructure overview](https://www.ugent.be/hpc/en/infrastructure)), as well as the Tier-2 login nodes.
+This includes clusters `skitty`, `joltik`, `doduo`, `accelgor`, `donphan` and `gallade` (see also the [infrastructure overview](https://www.ugent.be/hpc/en/infrastructure)), as well as switching the Tier-2 login nodes to new ones running RHEL9.

 ## Motivation